-Last Updated on February 23, 2023
+Last Updated on November 1, 2023

 Looking Back on the EU-UK Trade and Cooperation Agreement and the Rights of Foreign National Employees

 On 1 Jan.
 2021, the United Kingdom (UK) – European Union (EU) Trade and Cooperation Agreement provisionally went into effect, pending the approval and ratification of the European Parliament.
 Full implementation was made on 1 May 2021.
-This article provides a glimpse into specific aspects of the agreement that aim to protect and broaden the rights of foreign national workers employed in the UK or the EU.

 Why was the EU-UK Trade and Cooperation Agreement Established?

 The Trade and Cooperation Agreement was signed to establish conditions related to trade, services, movement and more between the United Kingdom and the remainder of the member states in the EU after the UK officially withdrew from the EU.
 At the conclusion of the Brexit transition period on 1 Jan.
-2021, businesses, service providers and employees from EU member states and the UK were no longer able to benefit from the mutual recognition of passports and work authorization or the freedom of movement established under Directive 2004/38/EC.
+2021, businesses, service providers, and employees from EU member states and the UK were no longer able to benefit from the mutual recognition of passports and work authorization or the freedom of movement established under Directive 2004/38/EC.
 This meant that EU and UK nationals required residence and work authorization to live and work within the other’s borders.

-Additionally, the Trade and Cooperation Agreement established several provisions for short-term business visitors, Intra-Company Transfers (ICT) and several other immigration categories in the UK and EU.
-The Agreement established the terms in which individuals could perform work activities within the border of the other entity and the duration for which these work activities could be conducted.
+The TCA established provisions for short-term business visitors, Intra-Company Transfers (ICT) and other immigration categories in the UK and EU.
+The Agreement established the terms and duration under which the individuals can work within the other state.

 What are the Rights of Business Visitors Under the Trade and Cooperation Agreement?

-Some of these activities include attending meetings and consultations, conducting market research and independent research, participating in training, trade fairs and exhibitions, and engaging in sales or negotiations of commercial transactions.
-For a complete list of permissible business activities, see paragraph 8 Annex 21 of the Trade and Cooperation Agreement.
+For a complete list of permissible business activities, see paragraph 8, Annex 21 of the Trade and Cooperation Agreement.

 What are the Rights of Intra-Company Transfers Under the Trade and Cooperation Agreement?